 That way you can have the items on hand best suited for fun games for boys.

-And, if you need more ideas for fun games for boys (and girls), check out our fun neon games that light up the night and keep kids off the couch.
+And, if you need more ideas for fun games for boys (and girls), check out our fun glow in the dark games that light up the night and keep kids off the couch.